marcosrachid/java8_oca_study/README.md

 static blocks and methods can only use external static variables.

 instance blocks and method can use external instance and static variable.

+static final variables must declare within a static context and final can be declared on an instance context.

+import static will only import static methods, not instance.

 Overloaded methods rules: